Multi-Iteration Stochastic Optimizers: SGD-MICE convergence and gradient sampling cost analysis

-\begin{description} \item[Introduce the gradient sampling cost for \texttt{SGD-MICE}] For the sake of simplicity and given the cumulative nature of the computational gradient sampling cost in \texttt{MICE}, we analyze the total gradient sampling cost on a set of iterations $\{\bs{\xi}_\ell\}_{\ell=0}^{k^*}$ converging to $\bs{\xi}^\ast$ as per Proposition \ref{prp:convergence.mice}.
+For the sake of simplicity and given the cumulative nature of the computational gradient sampling cost in \texttt{MICE}, we analyze the total gradient sampling cost on a set of iterations $\{\bs{\xi}_\ell\}_{\ell=0}^{k^*}$ converging to $\bs{\xi}^\ast$ as per Proposition~\ref{prp:pl_convergence}.
 Observe that in this simplified setting, the number of iterations required to stop the iteration, $k^*= k^*(tol)$, and both the sequences $(\bs{\xi}_\ell)$ and $(M_{\ell,k})$ are still random.
 Indeed, we define

-Proposition \ref{prp:convergence.mice} establishes the $L^2$ convergence rate of the distance to the optimal point $\bs{\xi}^\ast$.
-The following corollary gives a similar rate that holds a.s. \begin{cor} Under the same assumptions in Proposition \ref{prp:convergence.mice}, define $0<\delta,\alpha<1$ by